jrathlev/Delphi-WinTaskSched/README.md

 integrate the Task Scheduler with user programs.
 To make this easier to the Delphi programmer, I developed several units which encapsulate the functions the *Windows Task Scheduler 2.0* into Delphi objects.
-To demonstrate the integration of these objects into own code, a sample program (new in August 2020) is included to the package.
+To demonstrate the integration of these objects into own code, a sample program (new in January 2022) is included to the package.

 **Note:** The implementation is not complete.
 But all functions to create and edit time schedules for user applications are available.